 Further reading: How to use correlations in your trading

-The two charts above show two different scenarios.
-On the left, you see two price charts with a very high positive correlation (the two graphs almost move identical).
+The two charts above show two completely different scenarios: On the left, you see two price charts with a very high positive correlation (the two graphs almost move identical).
 On the right, you see two charts with a negative correlation (they move in opposite directions).

 A trader who enters two trades in the same direction (two buy or two sell trades) on positively correlated markets increases his risk because it is more likely that the two trades end up the same.
 A trader who enters two trades in different directions (one buy and one sell trade)in positively correlated instruments will probably (not guaranteed) not have the same result.

-When trading positively correlated markets, your risk increases.
-When trading negatively correlated markets, you can lower your risk.
+When trading positively correlated markets in the same direction, your risk increases.
+When trading negatively correlated markets in the same direction, you can lower your risk.

 The turtle traders did not come up with this strategy, but it has been used by professionals as long as trading exists.
 It is the irrefutable law of how financial markets work and understanding correlations is of great importance.

 The turtle traders usually did not enter the full position size on the first entry.
 Remember that they were allowed to use 2% per trade, but they usually split their order across multiple entries and added to a winner.
 Their first position would be 0.5% and after the trade has moved into profits, they would add another 0.5%.
 They would keep adding to their trade until they reached the maximum of 2%.
 At the same time, they moved their stop loss behind price to protect their position.